jgehrcke/gipc/docs/index.rst

 ``send()``/``recv()`` calls (of ``multiprocessing.Connection`` objects) block
 the calling greenlet non-cooperatively, i.e. they do not allow for a context switch into other greenlets.
-While this does not lead to an error in the simple example code above, this behavior is **not tolerable** in any serious gevent application.
+While this does not lead to an error in the simple example code above, this behavior is not tolerable in real-world gevent applications.

 **Solution:**